JulienGasser/ADA_4mousquetaires/index.md

 ## *4) Study of the popularity of beer*

-$$\quad$$ As explained in the previous chapters, Porthos' work was complementary to that done by Athos.
-He took the complementary table $$weightings$$ of Athos and the $$expected.export$$ table of D'Artagnan and used them in his model.
-In the following chapter, Porthos' task is described.
-The pooling of all tasks in the simulation aglorithm is also shown.
+$$\quad$$ As explained in the previous chapters, Porthos' work was complementary to that done by Athos regarding the objective to assess the beer style dependence on the number of beers exported.

-$$\quad$$As the dataset contained ratings with the rated **beers type**, the **publication dates** and **the locations** of the users, Porthos first defined the notion of *beer's popularity*.
+$$\quad$$As the dataset contained ratings with the rated **beer style**, the **publication dates** and **the locations** of the users, Porthos first defined the notion of *beer's popularity*.
 The latter is calculated as the proportion of one type of beer among all the rated beers considered in one year and for one country.
 Porthos made the assumption that a decreasing *beer's popularity* means that people drink a lower proportion of this beer style compared to other in the same beer consuming country and vice versa.

 $$\quad$$ Porthos defined the variation of popularity: $$\Delta popularity$$.
 It represents the variation of the proportion of the number of ratings of a given beer style in a given beer consuming country between two years.